ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 - - -

 Configure a mix of name-based and IP-based vhosts.
-First, we will add two IP-based vhosts on 10.0.0.10, one SSL and one non-SSL
+First, we add two IP-based vhosts on 10.0.0.10, one SSL and one non-SSL

 ```puppet
     apache::vhost { 'The first IP-based vhost, non-ssl':